Name: Margarita Pillado

 Office: FO 2907

 Students are placed in French courses according to their years of previous study or according to comparable preparation in or outside the classroom.

-In general, one year of high school French is equivalent to one semester of Pierce College work.
-Thus recent high school graduates with one, two, three, or four years of high school French will enroll in French 2 or 3.
+In general, two years of high school French is equivalent to one semester of Pierce College work.
+Thus recent high school graduates with two, three, or four years of high school French will enroll in French 2 or 3.
 Proficient native speakers should enroll in French 4, 5, or 6.
 Students are strongly encouraged to consult with the French instructor or the department chair regarding their placement in a French class.

 All French language courses (French 1, 2, 3, 4, 5, 6 and 8) are primarily taught in French.

 LANGUAGE: First year sequence (French 1 and 2)

 By the end of the first year of French instruction at Pierce, students are expected to master the basic structure of the language and ability to converse on everyday topics as well as read and write at the elementary level.